datarefuge/workflow/docs/researching.md

 -   [Understanding the Internet Archive Web Crawler](https://edgi-govdata-archiving.github.io/guides/internet-archive-crawler/)
 -   [Seeding the Internet Archive’s Web Crawler](https://edgi-govdata-archiving.github.io/guides/seeding-internet-archive/)
+-   A written guide on using the Chrome Nomination tool, the EDGI Primer Database, and a video tutorial are available [in Seeders' Documentation](seeding/#crawlable-urls)

 Some additional technical notes for answering this: